TomerAberbach/website/private/posts/the-making-of-keyalesce.md

 object2 = null
 ```

-Then `object2`'s original value is only reachable from the trie. `polykey` can now prune the associated sequence and its key from the trie because it has become _impossible_ for `polykey` to be called with that sequence ever again.
+Then `object2`'s original value is only reachable from the trie. `keyalesce` can now prune the associated sequence and its key from the trie because it has become _impossible_ for `keyalesce` to be called with that sequence ever again.

-I made the trie hold only [weak references](https://en.wikipedia.org/wiki/Weak_reference) to objects passed to `polykey` and pruned the trie when the objects are [garbage-collected](<https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)>) using [`FinalizationRegistry`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/FinalizationRegistry).
+I made the trie hold only [weak references](https://en.wikipedia.org/wiki/Weak_reference) to objects passed to `keyalesce` and pruned the trie when the objects are [garbage-collected](<https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)>) using [`FinalizationRegistry`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/FinalizationRegistry).

 After pruning in this case the trie would look like so: